yunuskorkmaz/docs.tr-tr/docs/fsharp/language-reference/tuples.md

 ## <a name="remarks"></a>Açıklamalar

-Her *öğesi* önceki sözdiziminde, geçerli tüm F# ifadesi olabilir.
+Her *öğesi* önceki sözdiziminde herhangi bir geçerli olabilir F# ifade.

 ## <a name="examples"></a>Örnekler